MOMENTUM Safe Surgery in Family Planning and Obstetrics

 Strengthen Health Facility and Staff Capacity to Provide Safer Surgeries

 Health facilities often face human resource challenges, including overburdened staff who lack access to necessary skills development opportunities and strong supervisory support.
-The project works within the public and private health sectors to ensure health workers are appropriately skilled, equipped, and supported to provide quality surgical maternal health and family planning care.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics works within the public and private health sectors to ensure health workers are appropriately skilled, equipped, and supported to provide quality surgical maternal health and family planning care.
 Technical assistance includes:

 - Competency-based clinical capacity building for health workers.